matuteiglesias/journal/content/Business/2025-01-13_Critique_and_Planning_of_Economic_Theories_and_Mod.md

 - Analyzed an article on small firms and macroeconomic stability, providing insights on potential improvements.
 - Proposed a blog post plan on economic volatility and its direct accounting.
 - Discussed topics aligning with economics writing expertise, focusing on quantitative analysis and innovative frameworks.
-- Evaluated blog recommendations for economics writers to guide content strategy.
+- Evaluated blog recommendations for economics writers to guide content [[strategy]].
 - Introduced a novel framework for understanding microeconomic volatility and macroeconomic stability.
 - Critiqued the Law of Large Numbers in economic aggregation, proposing the concept of 'postponement'.